-- We obtained an understanding of the legal and regulatory frameworks that are applicable to the Company and determined that the most significant are the Companies Act 2006, Market Abuse Regulations, Transparency Regulations, and Tax legislation. - We understood how the Company is complying with those frameworks by inquiring of management and identifying the controls in place in order to comply. - We assessed the susceptibility of the Company's financial statements to material misstatement, including how fraud might occur by considering the controls that the Company has established to address risks identified by the entity or that otherwise seek to prevent, deter or detect fraud. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the company. - We understood how the Company is complying with those frameworks by inquiring of management and identifying the controls in place in order to comply. - We assessed the susceptibility of the Company's financial statements to material misstatement, including how fraud might occur by considering the controls that the Company has established to address risks identified by the entity or that otherwise seek to prevent, deter or detect fraud. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
 Our procedures involved inquiries of legal counsel, executive management, internal audit and focused testing, as referred to in the Key Audit Matters section above. - The Company operates in the capital markets industry which is a regulated environment.
 As such, the Senior Statutory Auditor considered the experience and expertise of the engagement team to ensure that the team had appropriate competence and capabilities.